zahidalidev/CS-Material/React.md

 ### Debouncing
 - A Debouncing Events in ReactJS will allow you to call a function that ensures that a time-consuming task does not fire so often.
 It's a function that takes a function as a parameter and wraps that function in a closure and returns it so this new function displays the “wait for a bit” behavior.

+### Throttling
+- Throttling or sometimes is also called throttle function is a practice used in websites.
+Throttling is used to call a function after every millisecond or a particular interval of time only the first click is executed immediately.

+### Debouncing vs Throttling
+- Throttling: the original function will be called at most once per specified period.
+Debouncing: the original function will be called after the caller stops calling the decorated function after a specified period.

 ### suspense
 - React Suspense is a React component that suspends a component('s) being render until a certain condition has been met, and will display a fallback option.
 This fallback option is required, and it may be a string or another React component such as a spinner.
 - It lets data fetching libraries deeply integrate with React.